icebob/moleculer-java-site/src/serializers.md

 ## Compressing messages

 The `DeflaterSerializer` can compress messages larger than the specified size.
-It can also have a "parent" Serializer, if not specified it uses JSON serialization before compression.
+It can also have a "parent" `Serializer`, if not specified it uses JSON serialization before compression.

 ```java{2}